-Law enforcement officers may determine you are driving recklessly, erratically, or ignoring traffic signals and pull you over for a DUI assessment.
+If law enforcement officers determine you are driving recklessly, erratically, or ignoring traffic signals, they will pull you over for a DUI assessment.
 You may also be pulled over at a DUI checkpoint.

-Officers will assess your appearance and behavior, and if they detect signs of intoxication, such as watery eyes, slurred speech, a strong odor of alcohol on your breath, or the presence of alcohol in your vehicle, they will ask you to exit your car for a field sobriety testing.
-For example, you may be asked to walk a straight line.
-They may also ask you to take a preliminary alcohol screening (PAS) by breathing into a device that measures your blood alcohol concentration (BAC).
+Once you’ve been pulled over, officers will assess your appearance and behavior, and if they detect signs of intoxication, such as watery eyes, slurred speech, a strong odor of alcohol on your breath, or the presence of alcohol in your vehicle, they will ask you to exit your car for a field sobriety testing.

 Under California law, drivers aged 21 or older can be charged with DUI with a BAC of .08% or higher.
 For drivers under 21 years old, California abides by a “no-tolerance” policy.
 These drivers can face charges with a BAC of .01 or higher.